 Individual exceptions to this requirement will be honored but all are asked, if they are healthy and able to wear a face covering, to do so and not put others at risk.
 Employees who believe they have extenuating circumstances should consult their supervisors.
-Students should email Disability Services Counselor Dee Foss or call her at 919-739-6729 regarding exceptions.
+Students should email Disability Services Counselor Christi Dawson or call her at 919-739-6729 regarding exceptions.

 The college recognizes that the face-covering requirement adds an extra layer of responsibility and perhaps inconvenience for some, but it is necessary to preserve the health and safety of not only the college population, but the community beyond the campus.
 Wearing face coverings is one of the actions proven to reduce the spread of COVID-19.